 - Privilege Use — These settings determine whether to audit privilege use attempts within the Windows environment.

-- These settings are used to audit changes to the state of the security subsystem.
+- System.
+These settings are used to audit changes to the state of the security subsystem.

 - Global Object Access Auditing.
 These settings are for controlling the SACL settings for all objects on one or more computers.